d-jadoun/ML_Projects/Smoking/README.md

 - The ExampleValidator component is used to check for anomalies.
 - Later, Transform component is used to transform the features such that the model learning is improved.
 - Finally, the Trainer component is used to train and evaluate the neural netowrk.
-There were 50 epochs in the model training and here is how the model performed:
+There were 50 epochs in the model training and here is how the model performed,:

 ![alt-text](tensorboard.gif)
 - After the model is trained, it is pushed to "Serve/model" directory using the Pusher component.